PennLINC/xcp_d/docs/usage.rst

 processed.
 We start first with the *bare-metal* :ref:`installation_manually_prepared_environment` installation, as the command line is simpler.
-``xcp_d`` can be executed on the command line, processesing fMRIPrep outputs, using the following command-line structure, for example:
+XCP-D can be executed on the command line, processesing fMRIPrep outputs, using the following command-line structure, for example:

 .. code-block:: bash